 When it’s time to be seated, a sublime, autumnal soup, like Camila Alves’s Roasted Butternut Squash and Pear Soup, creates a cozier ambiance around the table.
 Squashes reign supreme during the traditional Thanksgiving feast and an off-dry German Riesling is well suited for showcasing delicate flavors.

 Industry insiders like Paul Grieco, General Manager of Hearth in NYC, describes German Rieslings as, “generally lighter and lower in alcohol, with more floral citrus notes about them.”
 When served with Camila Alves’s delicious soup, the lightness of these Rieslings keep the dish balanced while the floral aspects shine with citrus as the backdrop.

-Though heated debates regarding the proper preparation of traditional Thanksgiving classics abound, sides have one thing in common: rich creaminess.
+Heated debates regarding the proper preparation of traditional Thanksgiving classics abound, but sides have one thing in common: rich creaminess.
 Thanksgiving side dishes steal the show for many, and menus across the country offer variations of these top culinary comforts:

 - Green Bean Casserole

 - Asparagus with Hollandaise Sauce

 Even if your guests are die-hard fans of these sides, serving so much richness at once runs the risk of exhausting the palette.
 Giving diners a sip of escape from the cream that will allow them to enjoy the dishes without fatigue, so pair this course with a wine strong enough to cut through the richness like a hot knife cuts through butter.

 For a universal pairing, stainless aged Chardonnay tops the list of choices with a crisp, dry quality capable of clearing the palette between indulgent bites.
 Selecting a unoaked Chardonnay keeps the body of the wine mineral and light, so that side dishes don’t need to compete for attention.